-The Livestock Intern handles all aspects of daily care, feeding, and life support system maintenance of our diverse collection of animals including sheep, pigs, goats, ducks, chickens, and rabbits.
+The Livestock Intern handles all aspects of daily care, feeding, and life support system maintenance of our diverse collection of animals including sheep, pigs, goats, ducks, chickens, quail, and rabbits.

 This internship includes working with and educating other shorter term volunteers from our WWOOF program.

 - Responsible for any and all livestock needs.